hiroppy/slides/slides/node-esm/slides/05-esm-node.md

 ESM's path conforms to whatwg url.
 See the example.
 As you can see, import syntax accepts URL object.
 Access using a relative path, an absolute path, a package name, and `file` protocol can be performed.
-Currently, only `file` protocol is supported.
+Currently, protocols support only `file`.
 -->

 ## ESM's path conforms to whatwg url